It’s true, skin can be really temperamental.

 They are spread by touch and about one third of warts spontaneously disappear within six months, although some can last forever if not treated.

-These appear as plaques or fatty tissue and are most commonly found in the medial corners of the upper and lower eyelids and follow the shape of the socket.
+These appear as plaques or fatty tissue and are most commonly found in the medial corners of the upper and lower eyelids, following the shape of the socket.

-They may be an indication of high cholesterol or diabetes, if your concerned about xanthelasma, I recommend seeking medical advice.
+They may be an indication of high cholesterol or diabetes – if you’re concerned about xanthelasma, I recommend seeking medical advice.